ivn-ln/openconnect-reconnect/README.md

-Small bash script to filter out openconnect output and reconnect on termination or user defined output
+Small bash script for openconnect to reconnect on termination or ping failure

 Define default values
 ```